multitudes/Advent-of-Code-2019/README.md

 Some structs and enums and some func are in a separate file.
 Download the playgrounds for a full code experience!
 The inputs are hardcoded because Xcode playgrounds do not support the readLine() method!

+I had to put a lot of print instructions for the debugging..

 ```swift

 import Foundation